 Tips to have a successful and good job interview

-In my years of preparing candidates, I always received great feedback to the tips I gave and for taking the time to help them prepare.
+In my years of preparing candidates, I always received great feedback on the tips I gave and for taking the time to help them prepare.
 Therefore I decided to share this valuable information with you.
 By sharing it in this manner I will be able to reach more people and prevent some people from going crazy after receiving another rejection.

 I want to share with you a structure that you can use when you are talking about your experience.
 I include some tips on what to do and what to avoid when you are talking about your experience.

 If you have an opinion on the subject of this article I’d love to hear it.
-Please feel free to share it with me by leaving a comment or mail me at email@example.com! 😊
+Please feel free to share it with me by leaving a comment or mail me at firstname.lastname@example.org😊